 Contact us at:

-Social worker is available on the phone number on weekdays from 9.00 to 15.00.
+Social worker is available on the phone number on Tuesdays from 5 pm to 7 pm and Thursdays from 7 pm to 9 pm.
 Outside this time, a phone message alerts the caller that they are calling outside the social workers working hours.

 In our offices:

 - PRAGUE - Břevnovská 1692/6, Praha 6, 169 00

 - PŘÍBRAM - Dlouhá 97, 261 01 Příbram III

 - BEROUN - Wagner square no. 1541, Beroun